ValBuke/SQL-Project-/README.md

 ## Steps

 1. Removed  duplicates.
-2. Standardized data and fix errors.
+2. Standardized data and fixed errors.
 3. Removed null values.
 4. Removed any columns and rows that are not necessary.